 Victoria joined the MIT Press in 2016 after working in publishing and the arts for two decades in both the USA and Europe.
 She acquires work in visual culture and design, building upon and expanding the Press’s commitment to progressive discourse and the Institute’s groundbreaking work in visual studies.
-Interested as much in transformative scholarship as in the ways that visual culture and design impact our daily lives, she looks for work that is rigorous but accessible, nuanced, and visually compelling.
-She is particularly interested in global discourses that are politically-engaged and culturally informed, and which illuminate new lines of critical inquiry.
+Interested as much in transformative scholarship as in the ways that visual culture and design impact our daily lives, she looks for work that is rigorous, accessible, nuanced, and visually compelling.
+She is particularly interested in global discourses that are politically-engaged, culturally informed, and which center underrepresented perspectives and understudied questions.

 Victoria can be reached at firstname.lastname@example.org.